List of The Little Mermaid characters: Flounder

-Flounder is a yellow and blue tropical fish and Ariel's best friend.
+Flounder is one of the main characters of the franchise.
+He is a yellow and blue tropical fish and Ariel's best friend.
 Though easily afraid and prone to panicking under stressful situations like a shark breaching the sunken ship, when Ariel is in trouble, he comes through for her without hesitation.
 In the film, he is the only character aside from Scuttle, to support Ariel's fascination with human things, giving her a statue of Eric as a gift.

 Flounder appears in all episodes of the prequel television series, sharing constant adventures with Ariel, with the episode "The Evil Manta" showing how he first met Ariel when they were children.
 According to the television series, Flounder's real name is "Guppy Number 35".

 Flounder also appears in Jim Henson's Little Mermaid's Island, where he has a twin sister named Sandy.

-Flounder has a small role in The Little Mermaid II: Return to the Sea, where he is reunited with a grown-up Ariel and helps search for Ariel and Eric's daughter Melody, meeting Melody in Morgana's lair.
+Flounder has a small role in The Little Mermaid II: Return to the Sea, where he is reunited with Ariel and helps search for Ariel and Eric's daughter Melody, meeting Melody in Morgana's lair.
 He has grown up and became a father himself, with five children of his own.

 He has a larger role in The Little Mermaid: Ariel's Beginning, which shows an alternate version of how he first meets Ariel and later unknowingly leads her to the Catfish Club.
 He beatboxes and initiates a reprise of "Jump in the Line (Shake, Senora)" when he, Ariel, Sebastian, and the Catfish Club Band are on the run from Atlantica.

 Flounder appears in the Kingdom Hearts series, where he retains his role as Ariel's friend.
 His biggest role in the series is in Kingdom Hearts: Chain of Memories, where Ursula kidnaps him to force Ariel to give her the trident.
 He also sings his part in the song called "A New Day is Dawning".
 He also appears in Disney Princess: Enchanted Journey as Ariel's sidekick, voiced by Anthony Skillman.
 In the game, he is a remote-controlled playable character, holding a big conch shell on his head and catching voice orbs with the player's help.
 Flounder also appears in the video game Disney Magic Kingdoms, as a playable character to unlock for a limited time.